downson-lang/downson/SPECIFICATION.md

 Note, that this counts as a special *value override*.

-Object keys can be created using any of the following two forms.

 In what follows, we make use of the following definitions:

-  * An *object key* is *unmatched* if it has no corresponding literal (of any type).
+  * An *object key* is *unmatched* if it has no corresponding value (of any type).
 An *object key* that binds to the left and introduces a new nested object is automatically matched (to the newly created nested object).
-  * A *literal* (of any type) is unmatched if it has no corresponding *object key*.
+  * A value (of any type) is unmatched if it has no corresponding *object key*.

+Object keys can be created using any of the following two forms.

 #### Header Syntax